Shea Butter

 What research says

-Research on shea butter includes analyses of its fatty acid composition (stearic and oleic acid are prominent) and its use as a topical emollient.
-Some dermatological studies have explored its skin-barrier properties.
-Overall, evidence summaries tend to focus on its physicochemical characteristics rather than large clinical trials, and the depth of evidence varies considerably by application area.
+Research on shea butter includes analyses of its fatty acid composition (stearic and oleic acid are prominent, each typically making up close to 40% of the total fat content) and its use as a topical emollient.
+Some dermatological studies have explored its skin-barrier properties and the role of its minor "unsaponifiable" fraction, which contains triterpenes and other minor compounds that some formulation-science research has examined in more detail.

 Safety & interactions